thedynamiclinker/sudocode/lib/bbl1.o.md

 1: So the bible is copy-pasta from various stages of Hebrew?

 0: Well sort of.
 A lot of it seems to be new content.
-Other bits are pretty similar to old Sumerian and Babylonian stuff.
-But there's definitely different authors, and you can tell from how they write.
+Other bits are pretty similar to old Sumerian and Babylonian and especially Ugaritic stuff.
+Ugarit was founded around 7000BC.
+Not clear when the old books started, but the old legends and culture they pull from all clearly go way back.
+Regardless of when it started, there's definitely different authors, and you can tell from how they write.
 Same as the above, but a bit harder to tease apart.

 1: In what sense does this make the bible a "codebase"?